 At A Level, pupils follow the OCR course, which provides a blend of language and literature, including works by Ovid, Cicero, Virgil and Horace.
 They study Latin authors in depth and tackle both unseen verse and prose for translation and comprehension, as well as building on their composition skills.
-They also go on regular outings to places such as the Cambridge Cast Gallery, to university events and lectures, and to theatrical performances.
+They also go on regular outings to places such as the Cambridge Cast Gallery, to university events and lectures, and to theatrical performances of Greek tragedy.

 Pupils are given a taster in Classical Greek in Year 8, and able pupils then begin a course in Classical Greek in Year 9.
 It is then an option for both GCSE and A Level.

 At GCSE, pupils pursue the OCR course, studying authors such as Euripides, Herodotus, Homer and Xenophon.
 They learn to appreciate Greek prose and verse literature in the original and develop their understanding of syntax so that they are able to read with fluency.
 They also tackle simple English into Greek translation.
 They go on trips to the British Museum and classics conferences, and performances of Greek tragedies at local and national theatres, including the annual Cambridge Greek Play.